dmairs/botse/docs/glossary/discard.md

 ---
 id: discard
 title: Discard
-hoverText: Cards are discarded to a seperate discard stack.
+hoverText: Cards are discarded to a separate discard stack.
 Dice return to the supply.
 Defeated enemy chips go to a defeated enemy stack.
 Other chips go to the appropriate draw bag or supply.
 ---

 When a player is instructed to discard a card, die, or chip, they do the following: